The Pottingul name was coined by the Anglo-Saxon

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Pottingul include: Pottinger, Potinger, Pottingal, Pottingale and others.

 Early Notables of the Pottingul family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pottingul Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Pottingul Notables in all our PDF Extended History products and printed products wherever possible.